shanemileham/shanemileham.github.io/_kb/personal/mindset.md

 - Do I want to be the person who did X or Y?
 Do I want to be the person in the future who has a history of doing hard action X?

 Anticipate excuses and plan for them

+Don't start a task until you're set up and won't be distracted by anything and promise to get through all of it at once